 Is it safe to fly if I have vein problems?

-Traveling with Varicose Vein
+Traveling with Varicose Veins

-What is Varicose Vein?
+What is are Varicose Veins?

 Varicose veins are caused when valves in the legs fail to pump blood back to the heart as they normally should.
 The blood then pools in the legs causing unsightly-looking veins, leg aching, heaviness, leg fatigue, muscle cramping, ankle swelling, itching & burning, skin discoloration, and restless legs syndrome.
 Learn More.